evanbrummer/portfolio/README.md

 # Portfolio
-Bits and pieces of projects I've worked on over the years.
+Bits and pieces of class projects I've worked on.
 Projects are separated into folders.